Navigate the guidance here

 Where you receive multiple sentences for a particular conviction, the sentence with the longest rehabilitation period will apply.

-If you get a fine and a 2 year community order, it will become spent 1 year after the community order ends.
+Example 1 – If you get a fine and a 2 year community order, it will become spent at the end of the order.

 Multiple convictions at the same time